 See below for a Du Fu poem and its translation

 Su Shi also known as Su Dongpo 苏东坡, arguably the greatest poet of his time, was born into a literary and wealthy family in Meishan, Sichuan.
-He did well enough at his studies to pass the Jinshi examinations at the early age of 19 and soon became a protege of Ouyang Xiu ➚ 欧阳修.
+He excelled at his studies to pass the Jinshi examinations at the young age of 19 and soon became a protege of Ouyang Xiu ➚ 欧阳修.
 Su Shi took up government positions at various locations.
-His criticism of Wang Anshi led him to be exiled to Huangzhou, Hubei.
-Here he lived in poverty tending a small farm.
-In 1086 he was summoned back to court before being banished to Huizhou, Guangdong and then the island of Hainan.
+Like many Northern Song dynasty scholars he had many accomplishments apart from poetry, he worked as an engineer, statesman, philanthropist and considered a great tea connoisseur.
+A piece of his calligraphy (Han Shi Tie 寒食帖 ➚) takes pride of place at the National Palace Museum, Taipei.
+A poem ➚ criticizing Wang Anshi led him to be exiled to Huangzhou, Hubei.
+Here he lived in poverty tending a small farm, it is then he took the name ‘Dongpo’ meaning Eastern Slope .
+On the fall of the Wang Anshi faction in 1086 he was summoned back to court before being banished again to Huizhou, Guangdong and then the island of Hainan.
 Although pardoned in 1100 he died on the way to take up the new post.
-800 letters and over 2,700 poems have survived even though his work was banned for decades after his death.
+Even though his work was banned for decades after his death 800 letters and over 2,700 poems have survived.

 The heritage of the Tang poems written over the previous 300 years can be seen in his work.
 Song poets wrote voluminously and the style is more expansive and wider than their more eminent predecessors.
 He is known collectively with his father and brother as one of the three Su poets.
 Changes in his circumstances required frequent moves and so travel is a recurring theme in his work.
 Contemplation of exile and the lack of challenging work add a bitter edge to his poems.